How to choose a kiln

 Kiln Furniture & Accessories

 Kiln furniture is the props and shelves you use to support your work during firing.
 There are several options for kiln shelves.
 You can use a ceramic fiberboard, ceramic board, soldering surface or firebrick.
 The major difference between the various shelves is their useful life.
 A fiberboard will give you a couple of dozen firings before it breaks down and becomes crumbly.
 A soldering board, such as a Solderite or magnesia surface can be used, but you'll need to let the kiln cool down just a bit before removing them to avoid thermal shock breakage.
 Paragon recommends a hard fiber Cordierite shelf for firing metal clay, and includes one of these kiln shelves with each SC model.
-These are very thin shelves made of compressed fibers that have been rigidized for strength.
+These are very thin shelves made of compressed fibers that have added ridges for strength.
 The most durable surface for firing is a hard ceramic shelf.
 The 7" x 7" hard ceramic shelf can be used with metal clay, glass and ceramics and will last a lifetime.

 Bead Firing Dish

 To support rounded, domed or dimension metal clay objects that might slump during firing, you'll want a bead firing dish and either vermiculite or alumina hydrate as a supporting media.
 Our bead firing dish is made of high-temperature alumina and lasts a lifetime, so the media can be fired again and again.

 A fiber blanket can also be used for support and works very well.
 A fiber blanket is like a thick sheet of cotton that can be used as a blanket or pieces can be pulled off to support odd shaped items.
 A fiber blanket will last just a few firings before you will notice it start to break down.